hmrc/mandatory-disclosure-rules/README.md

 # Mandatory disclosure rules

 This microservice receives a users XML from [mandatory-disclosure-rules-frontend](https://github.com/hmrc/mandatory-disclosure-rules-frontend).
-It validates the submission against XML schema and submits it to EIS.
-If the file submits successfully it will return an Accepted status else it will return a Rejected status containing validation errors.
+It validates the submission against XML schema and submits it to EIS for CADX business rule validation.
+If the file submits successfully it will return an Accepted status else it will return a Rejected status containing business rule validation errors.

 It provides APIs to different consumers, currently they are:
 `mandatory-disclosure-rules-frontend`